simone-lungarella/chlog/README.md

 Usage: ./log-parser.sh [--since <date> | --latest] [--help]

 - `--since`: optional argument, supports a date as value in format `yyyy-MM-dd`, sets the starting point of logs to be parsed.
 When not set, `2005-01-01` is considered the starting point.
-- latest: Generate changelog for commits executed in the latest software version.
+- `--latest`: Generate changelog for commits executed in the latest software version.
 When used, `--since` is ignored.
-- help: Show a simple manual that describe the usage.
+- `--help`: Show a simple manual that describe the usage.

 ### Missing
 - [X] Requires `git remote update` to be executed before changelog generated, could be executed at start